 Talk with a Professional

 Consult with your child doctor before starting anything.
-Always make sure that your child is properly supervised and is using safety equipment, and is abiding by the rules and regulations that are appropriate for his or her age.
+Always make sure that your child is properly supervised by a qualified personal trainer and is using safety equipment, and is abiding by the rules and regulations that are appropriate for his or her age.

 Youth Weight Lifting – Getting Started

 Good form and lifting techniques are essential to this process, and without them, your child won’t really be able to do much.
 Once that’s dealt with, you’ll need to worry about weight selection, repetitions, sets, etc.